History of the United Kingdom: Robert Walpole

-Robert Walpole is now generally regarded as the first Prime Minister, from, 1719–1742, and indeed he invented the role.
+Robert Walpole is now generally regarded as the first Prime Minister, from, 1721–42.
 The term was applied to him by friends and foes alike by 1727.
 Historian Clayton Roberts summarizes his new functions:

-Moralism, benevolence and hypocrisy
+Moralism and hypocrisy

-Hypocrisy became a major topic in English political history in the early 18th century.
-The Toleration Act 1689 allowed for certain rights for religious minorities, but Protestant Nonconformists (such as Congregationalists and Baptists) were still deprived of important rights, such as the right to hold office.
-Nonconformists who wanted to hold office ostentatiously took the Anglican sacrament once a year in order to avoid the restrictions.
-High Church Anglicans were outraged.
-They outlawed what they called "occasional conformity" in 1711 with the Occasional Conformity Act 1711.
-In the political controversies using sermons, speeches, and pamphlet wars, both high churchmen and Nonconformists attacked their opponents as insincere and hypocritical, as well as dangerously zealous, in contrast to their own moderation.
-This campaign of moderation versus zealotry peaked in 1709 during the impeachment trial of high church preacher Henry Sacheverell.
-Historian Mark Knights argues that by its very ferocity, the debate may have led to more temperate and less hypercharged political discourse.
+Hypocrisy became a major topic in political history in the early 18th century.
+The Toleration Act 1688 allowed for rights for religious minorities, but Protestant Nonconformists were still deprived of important rights, such as the right to hold office.
+Nonconformists who wanted to hold office ostentatiously took the Anglican sacrament once a year to avoid the restrictions.
+High Church Anglicans were outraged, and outlawed "occasional conformity" with the Occasional Conformity Act 1711.
+Using sermons, speeches, and pamphlet wars, high churchmen and Nonconformists attacked their opponents as insincere and hypocritical, as well as dangerously zealous.
+Historian Mark Knights argues that by its ferocity, the debate may have led to more temperate and less hypercharged political discourse.
 "Occasional conformity" was restored by the Whigs when they returned to power in 1719.

-English author Bernard Mandeville's famous "Fable of the Bees" (1714) explored the nature of hypocrisy in contemporary European society.
-On one hand, Mandeville was a "moralist" heir to the French Augustinianism of the previous century, viewing sociability as a mere mask for vanity and pride.
-On the other, he was a "materialist" who helped found modern economics.
-He tried to demonstrate the universality of human appetites for corporeal pleasures.
+English author Bernard Mandeville's famous "The Fable of the Bees" explored the nature of hypocrisy in contemporary European society.
 He argued that the efforts of self-seeking entrepreneurs are the basis of emerging commercial and industrial society, a line of thought that influenced Adam Smith and 19th-century Utilitarianism.
 A tension arose between these two approaches concerning the relative power of norms and interests, the relationship between motives and behaviour, and the historical variability of human cultures.